clojure-emacs/cider-nrepl/.github/ISSUE_TEMPLATE.md

-Use the template below when reporting bugs.
-Please, make sure that you're running the latest stable release or the latest snapshot of `cider-nrepl` and that the problem you're reporting hasn't been reported (and potentially fixed) already.
+*Use the template below when reporting bugs.
+Please, make sure that you're running the latest stable release or the latest snapshot/pre-release of `cider-nrepl` and that the problem you're reporting hasn't been reported (and potentially fixed) already.*

 ## Expected behavior